sictweb/web700/README.md

 In this course we will learn some of the foundational skills necessary to build and deploy simple Web Applications that leverage this type of resource.
 This will include: foundational knowledge of JavaScript (ECMAScript 6, ie: ES6), the Node.js JavaScript Runtime, the Express.js web application framework, the HTTP Protocol, HTML 5 / CSS 3 and finally, an introduction to web security.

 Before we get started, please have a look around the site and familiarize yourself with the Schedule, Resources and Graded Work policies for the course.
-If you're looking to get started right away, the "Heroku Guide" is a great place to start.
+If you're looking to get started right away, the "Cyclic Guide" is a great place to start.

 <br>